lucifer123A/HapPeace/README.md

 Hurrah!
 Check your progress on the [site](https://hacktoberfest.digitalocean.com/)

 #### Remember you need to submit 5 successful PRs in order to claim your swags.
-In order to do so either you can make 5 different PRs or just add your details in contributors.md file one by one in form of 5 PRs.
+In order to do so either you can make 5 different PRs or just add your details in contributors.md file one by one in form of 5 PRs as mentioned above.